<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 When Initiative Is Missing

 Too many salespeople pride themselves on being responsive to their prospects and clients requests.
 Responsiveness isn’t negative; it’s a good thing to be when something unexpected happens.
 But by itself responsiveness isn’t enough.
-It doesn’t absolve the professional salesperson from their responsibility to be proactive and to take initiative.
+It doesn’t absolve the professional salesperson from their responsibility to be proactive action and to take initiative.

 Where initiative is missing in salespeople it results in lost opportunities.
 It results in their losing the opportunity to define themselves, their personal brand, and their company’s brand as professional.
 It results in the salesperson missing the opportunity to differentiate themselves in a competitive field.